edgedb/edgedb/docs/clients/js/insert.rst

 on ``insert`` expressions).

-In the simplest case, adding ``.unlessConflict`` (no arguments) will prevent EdgeDB from throwing an error if the insertion would violate an exclusivity contstraint.
+In the simplest case, adding ``.unlessConflict`` (no arguments) will prevent Gel from throwing an error if the insertion would violate an exclusivity contstraint.
 Instead, the query returns an empty set (``null``).

 .. code-block:: typescript